scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 solutions.

-One way of dealing with this problem is to lay out multiple plots spatially, some plotting packages [Was14]_, [Wkh09]_ have shown how this can be done easily with various grid based layouts.
-Another solution is to introduce interactivity, allowing the user to reveal further dimensionality by interacting with the plots.
+One way of dealing with this problem is to lay out multiple plots spatially.
+Some plotting packages [Was14]_ [Wic09]_ have shown how this can be done easily using various grid-based layouts.
+Another solution is to introduce a time dimension, animating values over time.
+A third solution is to provide interactive control, allowing the user to reveal further dimensionality by interacting with the plots.

-In HoloViews, we solve this problem with composable data structures that embed ``Element`` objects in any arbitrarily dimensioned space.
+In HoloViews, we solve this problem with composable data structures that embed homogeneous collections of ``Element`` objects in any arbitrarily dimensioned space.
 Fundamentally, this set of data structures (subclasses of ``NdMapping``) are multi-dimensional dictionaries that allow the user to declare the dimensionality of the space via a list of key dimensions (``kdims``).
-The multi-dimensional location of the items held by the dictionary are defined by tuples where the values in the tuple matches the declared key dimension by position.
-In addition to regular Python dictionary indexing semantics these data structures also support slicing semantics to select precisely the subregion of the multi-dimensional space that the user wants to explore.
+The multi-dimensional location of the items held by the dictionary are defined by tuples, where the values in the tuple matches the declared key dimension by position.
+In addition to regular Python dictionary indexing semantics, these data structures also support slicing semantics to select precisely the subregion of the continuous multi-dimensional space that the user wants to explore.

 ..
    Explain what key dimensions mean for spaces and what it means to be